HolisticWare-Xamarin-Tools/HolisticWare.Xamarin.Tools.Bindings.XamarinAndroid.Decompilers/README.md

 # HolisticWare.Xamarin.Tools.Bindings.XamarinAndroid.Decompilers

+## Notes

+*   Current version has issues with newer Java versions.
+The decompiler binaries are being updated!

+*   Due to the fact that this tools are custom MSBuild tasks, changes in Xamarin.Android build process might affect these tools.

+## Intro
 One of the key factors whether technology will be successful and accepted by users/consumers is certainly - ecosystem - 3rd part libraries, SDKs and tools.